- This post contains affiliate links. Read more here.

 Warming up is one of the most important things you can do for yourself and your dog when getting ready to run in low temperatures.
 Cold bodies do not perform well and are more prone to injuries.
-A slow, easy warm-up is one of the best tricks to set you and your dog off on the right foot/paw (see my other running guide for detailed instructions on how to warm-up and stretch your dog; anything that exaggerates a natural motion is something that will work, such as a 30-meter acceleration, or chasing after a ball or frisbee).
+A slow, easy warm-up is one of the best ways to start you and your dog off on the right foot/paw (see my other running guide for detailed instructions on how to warm-up and stretch your dog; anything that exaggerates a natural motion is something that will work, such as a 30-meter acceleration, or chasing after a ball or frisbee).

 I like to do what I call “active stretching” in colder weather, a combination of basic warm-up activities such as calisthenics, jumping jacks, and high knees with movements that help stretch me out, keeping me warm and my heart pumping.
-You could also warm-up with activities such as planks, push-ups, and squats, a set of lunges followed by some leg-swings, or just a 5-10 minute run at a slow pace, but always stretch after you have warmed your muscles up; this goes for you and your dog.
+You could also warm-up with activities such as planks, push-ups, and squats, a set of lunges followed by some leg-swings, or just a five-to-10-minute run at a slow pace, but always stretch after you have warmed your muscles up; this goes for you and your dog.

 The worst thing you can do is start out fast.
 In the winter when there’s little moisture in the air and your joints and muscles are stiffer, it will wear you out early, and you’ll probably feel a nice burning sensation in your lungs from that cold air.
 And the more uncomfortable you are, the less likely you are to continue or to make a habit out of winter running.
 Don’t put the brakes on before you even start—be sure to do an adequate warm-up!

 Once you are suited up, the last thing to do before you start your run is to check your pup’s paws, especially if there is snow or ice on the ground.
-Make sure the pads of her feet are clean and clear of any snow or debris.
+Make sure the pads of their feet are clean and clear of any snow or debris.